symfony/symfony-docs/cookbook/testing/database.rst

         }
     }

-We are building our mocks from the inside out, first creating the employee which gets returned by the ``Repository`` which itself gets returned by the ``EntityManager``.
+In this example, you are building the mocks from the inside out, first creating the employee which gets returned by the ``Repository``, which itself gets returned by the ``EntityManager``.
 This way, no real class is involved in testing.

-Changing database settings for functional tests
+Changing database Settings for functional Tests
 -----------------------------------------------

 If you have functional tests, you want them to interact with a real database.